 Looking for creative business ideas to turn your passions into a source of income?
+Searching for a creative business to start?
 Look no further!
-We’ve compiled a huge collection of opportunities for creative entrepreneurs like yourself to take the next step into launching an exciting new enterprise.
+We’ve compiled a huge collection of small business opportunities for creative entrepreneurs like yourself to take the next step into launching an exciting new enterprise.
 Regardless of your interests, there’s something here for everybody.

 Teach lessons online:

-2) Teach Art: Regardless of your medium, there’s a ton of demand out there for quality art instruction.
+2) Teach Art: Regardless of your medium, there’s a ton of demand out there for quality art instruction, making it one of the best art business ideas.
 You could focus on specific techniques, or create tutorials focused around different tools and materials.
 You could even offer one-on-one in-person sessions for customers in your area to complement your online offerings.

 Already teaching art in the physical world?
 Even better!
 You have tons of material to draw from- dipping into the digital world just gives you a broader reach and the opportunity to explore an exciting new way to educate.

 3) Teach Language: Any kind of language ability is an incredibly valuable skill in the modern economy.
 Even if you only speak English, if you can find creative ways to teach, there’s a market.

 Consider offering a mix of one-on-one lessons and educational resources.
 Workbooks, tools for learning common phrases, and other downloadable content are all fantastic ways to build up a profitable side business.
 Think about where you will find students.
 The internet gives you tons of flexibility to teach Spanish to students in Australia, say, or English to students in China.

 4) Teach Writing: Everybody wants to be a writer.
 Well, not everyone, but there are hordes of creatives out there looking to hone their craft and make something exciting and new.
 There’s also high demand for skilled writers in the workplace, regardless of industry.